 By 2015, I had over 400 blog posts, most of them still relevant but a bit difficult to find in the archive.
 The Short Guides series organizes, summarizes, and builds on those blog posts to create practical resources based on what I’ve learned over the years.
 An important underlying principle of the Short Guides is that there are many different ways to do most things.
 You have particular values and goals.
 Your brain and body work in particular ways.
 You work in a specific kind of institution with its own values and goals.
 Things that used to work well for you stop working.
 Your priorities change over time.
 You need to make decisions – and maybe experiment with new strategies – in light of how all these things come together, right now, for you.

 Each Short Guide focuses on one area of your academic life, providing advice in a format you can apply to your own specific circumstances.
 I’ve started with topics related to scholarly writing.
 They are short, so you can spend more time writing and less time reading about writing or time management.
 They are practical, suggesting strategies you can try right now.
+The tone is deliberately conversational.
+Notes and Further reading are at the back sorted by chapter.
 I expect you will read each Short Guide through from beginning to end when you first acquire it.
 However, they are really intended to be kept close by, so you can refer to the section that addresses your current frustration as and when needed.
 Coffee rings have been pre-applied, so don’t feel guilty about using a Short Guide as a coaster.

 Enjoy your writing!